jeremyraby/move_states/README.md

 - **Cost of Living:** Breaks down the financial aspects of living in each state.
 - **Politics:** Gives information on which political party is in power.
 - **Demographics:** Looks at the religious makeup of the population and the vaccination policies.
-- **Climate:** Covers things like how much sunlight, snow, and rainto expect.
+- **Climate:** Covers things like how much sunlight, snow, and rain to expect.
 - **Quality of Life:** Considers things like outdoor activities, reproductive rights, and how happy people are in each state.

 ## Things we need to know